 Implementing a retail audit process is neither time-consuming nor difficult.
 It is perhaps one of the easiest thing an operations/sales team can do to boost in-store execution, customer satisfaction and sales.
 Let us see how you can implement a retail audit process in five steps:

 Step 1: Ask yourself: do you need retail audit software?

 Asking a retail audit software vendor whether you need retail audit software may be like asking a shoe salesman whether you really need shoes.
-And yet the answer may surprise you.
-If your retail chain is small (Do You Need Retail Audit Software?
+If your retail chain is small, the answer may surprise you (Do You Need Retail Audit Software?).